NVIDIA-RTX/NVIGI-Core/docs/Development.md

   * Please make sure to include both Windows and Linux 3rd party packages
   * Update 3rd party licensing document in the root folder (SWIPAT is required to use 3rd party software)
   * If `packman` does not have your package and the package itself is not large, it is fine to simply check it in, for example see `source/plugins/nvigi.gpt/ggml/external/`
-* Update `premake.lua` in your plugin's directory to include everythign your project needs and make sure path to it is listed correctly in your `component` section, an example:
+* Update `premake.lua` in your plugin's directory to include everything your project needs and make sure path to it is listed correctly in your `component` section, an example:
 ```py
 'premake': 'source/plugins/nvigi.asr/ggml/premake.lua',
 ```